What to Know About the Three London Bridge Attackers

 Butt was an avid weightlifter, but staff at the all-Muslim Ummah Fitness Centre gym, where he trained, said in a letter that they saw nothing of concern during his time there, adding that they would "help the police in any way [they] can."

-In January 2016, Butt appeared in Channel 4 documentary called The Jihadis Next Door, in which he was seen posing with the ISIS black flag in Regent’s Park in central London.
+In January 2016, Butt appeared in a Channel 4 documentary called The Jihadis Next Door, in which he was seen posing with the ISIS black flag in Regent’s Park in central London.
 He was detained by police for an hour over the stunt, which happened in 2015, but was released without being arrested.
 Butt was also seen nodding as he listened to a sermon, with the speaker saying: "This is not the real life, my dear brothers.
 This is a passing time for us."

 Butt was associated with the banned extremist group al-Muhajiroun, whose leader, Anjem Choudary, was jailed in 2016 in relation to recruiting more than 100 British terrorism suspects.
 The group has been connected with the fertilizer bomb plot thwarted in the U.K. in 2014, as well as the killing of British soldier Lee Rigby in a London street in May 2013.